Indefinite Articles – How to Say “a / an / some” In Portuguese

-- Masculine, single: um carro a car
+- Masculine, singular: um carro a car

-- Feminine, single: uma mesa a table
+- Feminine, singular: uma mesa a table

 - Masculine, plural: uns carros some cars

 We use artigos indefinidos when we want to talk about a subject or an object without specifying it.

 Here’s an example:

 O João tem uns livros muito interessantes.
 John has some pretty interesting books.

 There are also some other specific cases in which you’d use them, such as:

 - When you want to attribute to a single subject the representation of the whole species

 - When you want to indicate numeric proximity